rodneyknaap/ATX-286_PCAT-REV4-QFP-FPGA_mainboard/README.md

 - the SRAM will be in 3.3V logic, directly attached on the FPGA side of the system bus, while the ISA slots and system ROM will be located on the 5V side of the system bus.
 - we will feature an external PLCC FDC and UART, the PLCC FDC also provides the FDC /DC status read port bit to the CPU.

-A 208 pin CPLD has been added to the design to provide:
+To expand into a fully integrated PC/AT mainboard and being able to make do with less expansion cards on the slots, a 208 pin CPLD has been added to the design to provide:
 - IO decoding
 - POST LED displays
 - more advanced status LED decoding to indicate system operation: